Siena Catholic College: History

 In the 2004–05 school year, a group of teachers led by Paul Baker devised a 90-minute learning project for students in ancient and modern history classes.
 In the project (titled, "Are you going to be my Tyrant?") students used web sites to read about Adolf Hitler, Joseph Stalin and other dictators, examining their childhoods for similarities that might help explain their characters.
 The school was one of 12 that won grants from the Queensland state government for history projects in that school year.
 The state Department of Education, Training and the Arts featured a description of the project as a "good practice" section of the department's Web site.

-Tournament of Minds

 In the 2007 Queensland Tournament of Minds problem-solving competition, the Siena Catholic College team took both first place and second place honours for the Maths/Engineering section and first place in the Language/Literature section.

 In 2012, Siena came second with honours in the Queensland State Titles.